marcouderzo/CSDemoParser/Worklog.md

-The `bomb_planted` event is triggered when a player defuses the bomb.
+The `bomb_defused` event is triggered when a player defuses the bomb.

 | Name      | Description                                       | Type